 No. However, a person with decision-making capacity can appoint a medical treatment decision-maker to make decisions about medical treatment when they can no longer make decisions for themselves.
 This may be done at the same time as an Advance Care Directive is made or at any other time, using a separate appointment form.
 A suggested Appointment of medical treatment decision-maker form is available from the Victorian Department of Health and Human Services.

-For information about medical treatment decision-makers visit the Victoria Treatment Decisions webpage.
+For information about medical treatment decision-makers visit Victoria Treatment Decisions.

 Can an Advance Care Directive be revoked (cancelled)?

 Yes.
 A person can revoke (cancel) or amend an Advance Care Directive while he or she still has capacity.
 The revocation or amendment must comply with the same requirements as for making a Directive.

 Can a health professional decide not to follow an Advance Care Directive?